-This section has articulated a model of diversionary practice delivered in Scotland through DfP, and highlighted some of the benefits that such an approach can achieve.
+This section has articulated a model of diversionary practice delivered in Scotland through DfP and highlighted some of the benefits that such an approach can achieve.
 It has then touched on the limited research in existence, whilst highlighting trends and developments within the policy and practice of DfP in Scotland.
 Drawing on these sources and the learning CYCJ has gained through practitioner forums, suggestions have been made through which those working in this area can deliver effective supports.

 As a growing element of Scotland's response to children, young people and adults who come into conflict with the law, statutory and voluntary bodies will have increased presence in this field in coming years.
 It is an approach which carries with it many benefits for the person accused of causing harm, any victims of the behaviour and for wider society.
 Confidence and competency in delivering effective DfP is therefore essential.
+With further changes to practice expected over the next year due to the joint inspection, practitioners should continue to monitor CYCJ and other partners' publications to keep up to date with changes.